hpc/charliecloud/doc/ch-image_desc.rst

     environment variable :code:`KEY`.

   :code:`-f`, :code:`--file DOCKERFILE`
     Use :code:`DOCKERFILE` instead of :code:`CONTEXT/Dockerfile`.
-Specify a single hyphen (:code:`-`) to use standard input; note that in this case, the context directory is still provided, which matches :code:`docker build -f -` behavior.
+If a single hyphen (:code:`-`) is specified, read the Dockerfile from standard input;
+    like :code:`docker build`, the context directory is still available in this case.

   :code:`--force`
     Inject the unprivileged build workarounds; see discussion later in this